-The Education Act 1907 introduced the free place scholarship system to give promising children from elementary schools the opportunity to go to secondary school.
+- The Education Act 1907 – this Act introduced the free place scholarship system to give promising children from elementary schools the opportunity to go to secondary school.

-The provision of secondary education became compulsory under the Education Act 1918.
+- The Education Act 1918 – under this Act the provision of secondary education became compulsory

-The 1944 Education Act created the tri-partite education system in which children were streamed into Grammar Schools, Technical Schools and Secondary Modern Schools.
+- The Education Act 1944 (Butler Act) – the Act abolished fees for secondary schools (secondary education had been fee-paying until 1944); the Act also created the tri-partite education system in which children were streamed into Grammar Schools, Technical Schools and Secondary Modern Schools

-In 1965, the government issued circular 10/65, implementing the comprehensive system.
+- The government issued circular 10/65 in 1965, implementing the comprehensive school system

-- type of school – for example, grammar school
+- a type of school – for example, grammar school

-- type of record – for example, inspection report
+- a type of record – for example, inspection report

 4. 19th century commissions on secondary schools